bburdette/windowkeys/README.md

 # WindowKeys

-This package provides a way to subscribe to keyPress events for certain keys.
+This package provides a way to subscribe to keyPress events for certain keys, at the window level of the DOM.
 I wrote it to have a way to get reliable keyPress events for shortcut key combinations, like "ctrl-s".

 Its pretty similar to what you get with Browser.onKeyPress, except that you only get events for keys you've specified.
 Also - key point - you can tell if to 'preventDefault' on those keyPress events too,